-Launched in 2020 by Stéphane Ginier, a former Sketchfab developer, Nomad is a newer digital sculpting app that is also designed for iPads including Android tablets.
+Launched in 2020 by Stéphane Ginier, a former Sketchfab developer, Nomad is a newer digital sculpting app designed for iPads, including Android tablets.
 Nomad Sculpt is the best option to make varied sculptures as you prefer from the Smartphone with advanced tools.

 Nomad Sculpt is an excellent application designed to sculpt and paint figures.
-It has advanced tools that allow you to make 3D works of art in a short time on your mobile.
+It has advanced tools that allow you to make 3D works of art on your mobile quickly.
 The application has a super-fast interface with an options bar around the screen with everything you need.

-You just have to start your work from scratch and give it the shape you prefer.
+You must start your work from scratch and give it the preferred shape.
 In addition, you can make the strokes with Apple Pencil or Samsung S Pen, and it also has easy touch controls to undo or redo the sculptures.

-When finished, you can save them in the project management section, import or export them with ease.
-Therefore, Nomad Sculpt is your opportunity to demonstrate your artistic skills with the best drawing tools.
+When finished, you can easily save them in the project management section and import or export them.
+Therefore, Nomad Sculpt allows you to demonstrate your artistic skills with the best drawing tools.

-Nomad Sculpt is an application that has advanced sculpture tools to make real works of art.
-They are located around the screen, very well organized.
-In addition, the design of the application is very simple, with dark backgrounds, which identifies its functions with various nuances.
+Nomad Sculpt is an application with advanced sculpture tools to make real works of art.
+They are located around the screen and very well organized.
+In addition, the application’s design is straightforward, with dark backgrounds, which identifies its functions with various nuances.

-When starting a sculpture from scratch, start by making the face and features.
-You can add clay, smoothen, flatten and mask the figure little by little.
+Start by making the face and features when starting a sculpture from scratch.
+You can add clay, smoothen, flatten, and mask the figure gradually.
 These allow you to shape the work.
-In addition, you have functions to cut, remove edges or make curved lines on the sculptures.
+In addition, you have functions to cut, remove edges, or make curved lines on the sculptures.

 In the sculpting process, you find several resolutions, perfect to make the drawing more flexible.
-You just have to go forward or backward in the App until you get the one you like the most.
-Apart from this, another interesting section is the primitive shape, where you get different strokes and start a new sculpture from scratch.
+You must go forward or backward in the App until you get the one you like the most.
+Another interesting section is the primitive shape, where you get different strokes and start a new sculpture from scratch.

 Nomad: Advantages and disadvantages

-Although Nomad Sculpt is a new program that offers most of the things you need to obtain spectacular results, like every new apps, it has a series of advantages and disadvantages.
+Although Nomad Sculpt is a new program that offers most of the things you need to obtain spectacular results, like every new App, it has a series of advantages and disadvantages.

 - Application with several tools to make different sculptures

-- It has brushes such as Crease, Clay, Smooth, Mask, among others.
+- It has brushes such as Crease, Clay, Smooth, and Mask, among others.

 - Option to customize each stroke